ERP shortlist for finance workflows

 Strong

-Why rollout can move faster
+Why workflow rollout can move faster

 Document intake

-FlowScribe OCR
+FlowScribe OCR (supporting technology)

 Signed evidence

-AccordFlow
+AccordFlow (supporting technology)

 Policy-aware routing

-FlowBeacon AI
+FlowBeacon AI (supporting technology)

 Controlled rollout